 - Organizations in Montana that work to improve education, support entrepreneurship, and create jobs.

 - Organizations that enhance the local community of Bozeman, Montana.

 Board of Trustees

 Greg Gianforte and his wife Susan were married in 1988 and have called Bozeman home since 1995.
 They are parents to three boys and a girl whom they raised in Montana.
-Greg is a serial entrepreneur and active mentor of Montana entrepreneurs, with a focus on job creation in Montana.
+Greg is a serial entrepreneur and has mentored hundreds of Montana entrepreneurs.

 Susan Gianforte is the daughter of German immigrants to New York City, where she was born and raised by her widowed mother.
 She holds a BS in Mechanical Engineering from Cornell University, an MS in Mechanical Engineering from UC Berkeley, and an MBA from NYU, the last of which she earned while working for Bell Laboratories.

 Susan resigned as senior manager from NNC/KPMG in 1993 after their third child was born and started helping Greg in his new entrepreneurial efforts following the sale of his first start-up, Brightwork.
 Greg and Susan moved their family to Bozeman, Montana in 1995 and had their fourth child.
 After running operations in a number of Greg’s smaller startups, she was controller for the first two years of RightNow Technologies.

 Currently, Susan manages the finances of their family foundation and other family entities, and works with Greg.